benzman81/homebridge-http-webhooks/README.md

                     "name": "Switch name 1",
                     "on_url": "your url to switch the switch on", // (optional) "off_url": "your url to switch the switch off" // (optional) }
+                ],
+                "pushbuttons": [
+                    {
+                    "id": "pushbutton1",
+                    "name": "Push button name 1",
+                    "push_url": "your url to be called on push" // (optional) }
                 ]
             }